mxhold/mxhold.github.io/_posts/2019-01-31-ruby-postgresql-regex-anchors.md

 (1 row)
 ```

+So Ruby and Postgres have `\z` and `\Z` to match the end of a string, respectively.

 ## The confusing bit

-Confusingly, Ruby also has a `\Z` but it means "match end of string, ignoring a single newline at the end":
+Unfortunately, in addition to `\z`, Ruby also has `\Z` which will match the end of string ignoring a single newline at the end:
 ```
 irb(main):001:0> "hello\nworld".match?(/\Ahello\nworld\Z/)
 => true